 Courses that are required for a student's major/minor may only be repeated one time.
 Only courses for which C-, D, and F, were assigned may be repeated for a higher grade or CR.
-In cases of repeated courses, the units are counted once, and the higher grade is computed in the GPA if the course is repeated at AUHS.
+In cases of repeated courses, the units are counted once, and the higher grade is computed in the GPA if the course is repeated at AUHS. \For specific program policy, see Student Handbook.

-Repetition of Courses with B- (For Graduate programs)
+Repetition of Courses with B- (For Masters program)

 Only courses for which B- and below were achieved may be repeated for a higher grade.
-Courses that are required for a student's major may only be repeated one time at AUHS.
+Courses that are required for a student's major may only be repeated one time at AUHS.\For specific program policy, see Student Handbook.